worldsowisdom/LifePALETTE/README.md

 To develop the software, download the project source and Godot Engine.
 Open the project in Godot and you should be good to go.
 Simple!

 Please let us know of any questions, suggestions, or comments.
-We welcome your contributions, and are happy to help you learn the code.
+We welcome your contributions, of code or art or documentatino or whatever suits your fancy, and we are happy to help you learn the program.

 To contribute, send a pull request here at GitHub, or send an e-mail.

-Get coding!
+Get running!

 ***************************************